 A cyber insurance policy is designed to help an organization or business to cover against the liability and property losses arising due to any electronic activity that the business engages in.
 This policy helps to offset the risk involved with recovery, after a cyber-related security breach.

 A dismissed employee of the IT company stole the names, addresses, social security numbers from the customer files.
-She gave this information to a fraudulent person who in turn used it to obtain credit cards.
+So, he gave this information to a fraudulent person who in turn used it to obtain credit cards.

 The affected customers filed a complaint against the IT company for their breach of identity.
 However, the cyber risk insurance policy obtained by the IT firm helped to settle the claims of the customers.